YoshikaCrider/yoshikacrider.github.io/_pages/publications.md

 author_profile: true
 ---

-{% if author.googlescholar %}
-  You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
+You can also find my articles on my [Google Scholar profile](https://scholar.google.com/citations?user=yD_m398AAAAJ&hl=en).
-{% endif %}
 If you are unable to access any of my papers, please email me for a personal copy.
 I respond to requests on ResearchGate, but emailing me directly is much faster.
 <!--{% include base_path %}

 {% for post in site.publications reversed %}